 If a replication channel has gaps, it has the following consequences:

-The slave database is in a state that may never have existed on the master.
+The replica database is in a state that may never have existed on the source.

 SHOW SLAVE STATUSis only a “low-water mark”.
 In other words, transactions appearing before the position are guaranteed to have committed, but transactions after the position may have committed or not.